Research Communication Competitions

 Title of Entry: Transition Programs and Third Culture Kids

-Visualise your Thesis
+Visualise Your Thesis (VYT)

-VYT is an exciting international competition hosted by the University of Melbourne.
-VYT challenges research higher degree candidates to present their research in a 60 second, eye-catching digital display using a pre-supplied template.
-Entry is open to currently-enrolled research higher degree candidates, and the competition is suitable for all disciplines and any stage of candidature.
-In 2022, our VYT winner will be nominated to represent CQUniversity as a finalist in the online International VYT competition.
+In 2022, our VYT winner will be nominated to represent our University as a finalist in the online International VYT competition.
 More information about the competition and rules for submissions can be found on the University of Melbourne website.

-Competitor Listing 2022
+Competitor listing 2022

-Holly Hosking
+• Holly Hosking

 School of Health, Medical and Applied Sciences